Fire Safety and Prevention 181

 stop, drop, and roll

-A fire safety technique used in the case that clothing, hair, or anything attached to the body catches fire.
-The person on fire first stops, then drops to the ground, and finally, rolls to extinguish the flames.
+A fire safety technique used when clothing, hair, or anything attached to the body catches fire.
+Stop, drop, and roll involves dropping to the ground and rolling back and forth to extinguish the flames.

-A visual device that alerts employees to danger and signals an emergency procedure should be followed.
+A device that uses lights to alert employees to danger.
 Visual alarms use steady, flashing, or strobe lights.

-A joining process that uses heat, pressure, and/or chemicals to fuse two materials together permanently.
-Welding creates sparks, which can be a fire hazard near flammable materials.
+A joining process that uses heat, pressure, or a combination of both to fuse two materials together permanently.
+Welding presents a serious potential fire hazard.